For Marketo teams

-Modular Mail is a content management system for email.
-Set up your templates once, then let your marketing team — or your client's team — build campaigns by filling in content fields.
-No Marketo template syntax, no broken layouts.
+Modular Mail is an email CMS.
+Your templates are configured with locked modules and editable content fields.
+Marketers (yours or your client's) build campaigns by filling in those fields.
+No mktoModule syntax, no broken layouts.
 Export clean HTML to Marketo in one click.

 The Marketo email problem

-Marketo is great for automation and sending.
+Marketo is great for automation, deliverability, and reporting.
 Building email content in it is the hard part.
-Here is what teams actually deal with.
+Here's what teams actually deal with day-to-day.

 The classic editor is being retired

-Adobe's new Email Designer is rolling out, and teams are being forced to migrate.
-The new editor has gaps: limited brand guardrails, no custom webfont support without manual CSS injection, and content locking that does not fully prevent users from breaking styles.
-For many teams, this creates uncertainty about the best path forward.
+Adobe's new Email Designer is rolling out and migration is forced.
+The new editor has gaps: limited brand guardrails, no custom webfont support without manual CSS injection, content locking that doesn't fully prevent style changes.
+Most teams are unsure what the right path forward is.

 Template syntax is a developer bottleneck

-Marketo's mktoModule, mktoText, mktoImg, and variable syntax requires a developer to set up.
-Every new module or layout change means waiting for dev resources.
-Marketing teams cannot self-serve, and developers who know both HTML email and Marketo syntax are hard to find.
+mktoModule, mktoText, mktoImg, and variable syntax all need a developer who knows them.
+Every module change means a dev ticket.
+Developers fluent in HTML email and Marketo syntax are rare; the bottleneck is real.

 Design Studio has limitations

-Storing and managing templates in Marketo's Design Studio is clunky.
-There is no visual preview of modules, no drag-and-drop at the template level in the classic editor, and version control is manual.
-Teams end up with dozens of template variations and no clear way to manage them.
+Storing and managing templates in Design Studio is clunky.
+No visual preview of modules, no drag-and-drop at the template level in classic, manual version control.
+Teams accumulate dozens of variations with no clean way to manage them.

-Even with modules, Marketo's editor gives users enough rope to break layouts.
-Rich text editors let people change fonts, colours, and spacing in ways that drift from brand guidelines.
-The more people creating campaigns, the faster your email design system drifts.
+Even with modules, the editor gives users enough rope to break layouts.
+Rich-text fields let people change fonts, colours, and spacing in ways that drift from the brand.
+The more campaigns you ship, the worse the drift.

 Templates built with Marketo syntax only work in Marketo.
-If you ever migrate ESPs, you are starting from scratch.
-Every mktoModule tag and mktoContainer wrapper is platform-specific code that does not transfer.
+Migrate ESPs and you start from scratch.
 An ESP-agnostic approach avoids this entirely.

 The new editor mangles your HTML

-Upload clean, tested HTML to Marketo's new Email Designer and it runs through an undocumented conversion process that rewrites your code.
-Inline styles get changed, structure gets altered, and rendering breaks in ways that are difficult to debug.
-There is no documentation explaining what the conversion does or how to work around it.
+Upload clean HTML to the new Email Designer and it runs through an undocumented conversion: inline styles change, structure shifts, rendering breaks.
+There's no documentation explaining what the converter does.
 Teams end up reverse-engineering the editor instead of building emails.

 How it works

-Set up your template system once.
+Set up the template system once.
 Your team manages the content from there.
+Marketo handles the sending.

-A developer (yours or ours) creates the template structure once.
-The modules are locked.
-Marketers cannot break the layout, change fonts, or mess with spacing.
+We configure the template structure for you, or your own developer or agency can do it.
+Modules are locked.
+Marketers can't break the layout, change fonts, or mess with spacing.
 Content fields are defined: text, images, links, CTAs.

-• No Marketo template syntax needed.
-Templates use plain HTML with mm-editable tags
+• No Marketo template syntax needed; templates are plain HTML with mm-editable tags

-• Works with existing designs: bring your current Marketo templates, Figma files, or brand guidelines
+• Bring existing Marketo templates, Figma files, or brand guidelines

-Modular Mail template builder interface showing how a developer defines editable regions within email modules
+Modular Mail template builder showing editable regions inside email modules

 2. Marketing builds campaigns

-Marketers pick modules, fill in fields, reorder sections, and preview on desktop and mobile.
+Marketers pick modules, fill in fields, reorder, preview on desktop and mobile.
 They see content fields, not code.
-It is content management, not code editing.
+Content management, not code editing.

 • Drag-and-drop module reordering